tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSCLI 工具（公测）/常用命令/获取不同类型文件的统计信息 - du_intl_en.md

-The `du` command is used to list the statistics (total number and size) of files of each storage class in a bucket or a directory.
+The `du` command is used to obtain statistics on each storage class for a bucket or a directory, including the size and number of objects in each storage class.

 ## Command Syntax